erfan4323/UniGraphics/README.md

 # UniGraphics

-A cross-library abstraction for graphic libraries.
+An abstraction layer that unifies multiple graphics libraries.

 ## Overview